nnngrach/strava_auto_auth/README.md

 Supporting script for [AnyGIS Server][00].
 It need to scrapping Strava authorization cookies for loading Strava Heatmap.
 For browser emulation it using Headless Chrome, which deployed on Apify.com platform.

+### API

-To load Strava Heatmap you can use API of AnyGIS Server:
+To load Strava Heatmap without authorization you can send GET request to API of AnyGIS Server:

 [http://anygis.herokuapp.com/Tracks_Strava_All/{x}/{y}/{z}](http://anygis.herokuapp.com/Tracks_Strava_All/56.103490/37.700556/13)